zdrive/aws-iot-button-php/README.md

   -- Change the description if desired
   -- Click the "Create role" button

 9. Voila!
 You now have a Lambda Basic Execution role that you can also use in other projects.
-You'll need this in the next step
+You'll use it in the next step

 **B. Prepare AWS Lambda function**